openstreams/wflow/doc/wflow_bmi_combined.rst

 See also: http://csdms.colorado.edu/wiki/BMI_Description

-The wflow_bmi_combined module implement a class that connect 2 or more bmi modules and explorts those to the outside as a single bmi model.
+The wflow_bmi_combined module implement a class that connect 2 or more bmi modules and exports those to the outside as a single bmi model.

++ A @ character is used to separate the module from the variable. g.g. the variable Flow in module wflow_hbv becomes wflow_hbv@Flow in the combined model (it was Flow in the single interface)
++ The individual models can run in a separate case dir or can be combined into one directory (and share maps that are identical)

 wflow_bmi_combined module documentation
 ---------------------------------------